AdnanBabakan/Easyform/README.md

 These are all options for ```inputs``` and using them are easy and next I'll show you some examples.

-__* :warning: Warning: None of two or more inputs can have same id, If you do so easyform will throw error but will continue with other inputs.*__
+__*Warning: None of two or more inputs can have same id, If you do so easyform will throw error but will continue with other inputs.*__

 ### Inputs

-Creating two inputs for username and password.
+#### Creating two inputs for username and password.
 ```javascript
 $(document).ready(function() {
   $('head').easyformImportStyles();